 - managing the family budget

-- collecting prescriptions and managing medication
+- managing prescriptions and medication

 - helping someone communicate